awhahn07/ESSL_GAN_HSI/README.md

 # ESSL_GAN_HSI
+### Refactor for Tensorflow 2.0 is coming soon
-##Implementation of an Extended Semi Supervised Learning Generative Adversarial Network (ESSL GAN) for hyper-spectral imagery
+Implementation of an Extended Semi Supervised Learning Generative Adversarial Network (ESSL GAN) for hyper-spectral imagery

 The following code shows an implementation of a GAN trained using the Extended Semi-Supervised Learning methodology introduced in